rasheedaboud/FSharp-Web-Development/Part 2 -Environment Variables/Part 2 - Feliz Environment Variables.md

 In this blog post, we explored how to use environment variables in our F# web application built with Vite and Feliz.
 We learned how to access environment variables defined in the .env files and store them in F# modules for type-safe access.
 We also looked at using F# conditional compilation to conditionally change the behavior of our app based on different environments.

 By using environment variables, we can easily configure our app's behavior in different environments without hardcoding values.
-This allows for greater flexibility and security, as we can store sensitive information in private .env files that are not checked into source control.
+This allows for greater flexibility and control of how are application behave.

-Overall, leveraging environment variables in our F# web application helps us build more configurable and secure apps with a smoother development experience.
+Overall, leveraging environment variables in our F# web application helps us build more configurable apps with a smoother development experience.

 Stay tuned for Part 3 of this blog series, where we will explore how to integrate [Daisy UI](https://daisyui.com/docs/install/) into our F# web application.
 Daisy UI is a powerful UI library that provides ready-to-use components and styles for building beautiful user interfaces.
 We will see how to install and use Daisy UI within our Vite and Feliz setup, allowing us to easily create visually appealing and responsive web interfaces.
 Don't miss it!